hriScaleDatabase/ScaleDatabase_temp/_posts/2024-06-13-emcorphoffmann.md

 </table>

 **Comments**
-<br>full set of items listed in the appendix
+<br>Full set of items are reportedly listed in the appendix but no link to appendix was provided in the paper.
+Administered English and German versions simultaneously and data were analyzed on the combined dataset.

 # Reviewed by Experts &#10003;